docsforadobe/premiere-scripting-guide/1 - Introduction/extendscript-overview.rst

   http://www.adobe.com/products/extendscript-toolkit.html

 ESTK can be used to execute stand-alone scripts in Premiere Pro, and debug ExtendScript invoked from within CEP panels.
+Commonly, developers test individual functions in ESTK, then debug them 'in context' running from within a CEP panel.